Ever felt deep pain ripping down the back of your legs, perhaps with numbness and tingling that extends down to your foot?

 “Devil’s claw is a great traditional remedy for lower back pain,” says Dr Brewer.
 A plant that’s native to the deserts of South and Southeast Africa, you can buy it in tincture or capsule form.
 Studies have found that extracts from the root can block several pathways which cause joint inflammation, possibly helping to relieve pain associated with sciatica.

 Have you ever suffered from sciatica?
 Have you found anything that relieves the pain?
+Let us know in the comments section below.

 – With PA